 This chapter describes the state-of-the-art in the indexing of cultural heritage (CH) documents in various languages and of various media types.
 First, we discuss the special characteristics of cultural heritage documents.
-Second, we discuss the general approaches to indexing are currently being developed.
-Third, we detail for all the different media types the specific approaches available.
-Throughout the section, we'll indicate some of the open problems and challenges that are of most direct relevance to indexing cultural heritage documents as envisioned by the MultiMatch project.
+Second, we discuss the general approaches to indexing that are currently state of the art.
+Third, we provide additional details of indexing approaches for the four types of media treated in the MultiMatch project: text, images, audio and video.
+The final section offers an overview that relates the state-of-the-art in multilingual/multimedia indexing to the results that have been achieved over the course of the MultiMatch project.